kumu/docs/guides/import.md

 #### Not ignoring unneeded sheets

 If you have multiple sheets in your file, and you only want to import some, make sure that Kumu ignores the other sheets when importing.
 To do this, you can add `(ignore)` to sheet names—for example: `Sheet 3 (ignore)`.
+Also make sure to double-check if you have any hidden sheets in your file!

 #### Hidden data in unused cells